Is your professional degree marital property?

 Equitable Division of Property and Spousal Support

-With years of representing divorcing clients, I can advise you as to how Illinois law is likely to affect and apply to your situation.
-As with all clients who are going through a divorce, my first and foremost goal is to learn about your objectives and to develop with you a strategic plan in terms of seeking the best course available towards obtaining these objectives.
+With over a decade of experience representing divorcing clients, Attorney Jim Teeter can advise you as to how Illinois law is likely to affect and apply to your situation.
+As with all clients who are going through a divorce, his first and foremost goal is to learn about your objectives and to develop with you a strategic plan in terms of seeking the best course available towards obtaining these objectives.

-Please call me at your earliest convenience to schedule a consultation so that I may learn about the facts and circumstances of your divorce, and so that you can learn how I can help you.
-You may also fill out the contact form on this website.
+Please call us at your earliest convenience to schedule a consultation so that your divorce lawyer can learn about the facts and circumstances of your divorce, and so that you can learn how we can help you.